aspirecsl-labs/aws-cli/README.md

 - `--image-id` specifies the machine image id to use for this instance _(obtained via `aws ec2 describe-images` command)_

 **aws ec2 describe-instance-status**
-- describes the status of an EC2 instance
+- describes the status of an EC2 instance specified by the instance ids
+- `--instance-ids` specifies the ids of the instances being queried
+- _--query_ can be used to select values from the output

+**aws ec2 describe-instances**
+- describes an EC2 instance specified by the instance ids
 - `--instance-ids` specifies the ids of the instances being queried
 - _--query_ can be used to select values from the output